Feemagie/website-content/website-changelog.md

 * **Added direct link from Game Articles (as a game box on the side panel) to Game Pages**
 * Added Steam purchase links on game pages
 * Added new screenshot images for some indie games, along with thumbnails
-* Added ability to screenshot preview images in full screen
+* Added ability to preview screenshot images in full screen
-* Updated emphasis "Indie Games" in the navigation bar.
+* Updated emphasis "Indie Games" in the navigation bar
 * Updated background color when hovering over games on the [Games](/games) page to be a little lighter
 * Updated location of content images for game to be sorted with their respective markdown content on [GitHub](https://github.com/Feemagie/website-content)
 * Updated Height of Blog Post Entries to be larger